ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 ![Temperature and Humidity Profile](Temperature_and_relative_humidity_profile.png)

-Temperature and relative humidity plotted against altitude above ground level (AGL).
-A slight difference is visible between the ascent and descent, with increased humidity observed during the descent due to overflight of vegetated terrain near a water body.
+Temperature and relative humidity are plotted against altitude above ground level (AGL).
+A slight difference is visible between the ascent and descent, with increased humidity observed during the descent due to the overflight of vegetated terrain near a water body.

 ![Wind Hodograph](wind_hodograph.png)

 Hodograph of wind speed and direction, color-coded by altitude AGL.
 Wind structure indicates turbulence within the sampled boundary layer.*

 In this particular mission, the takeoff and landing occurred at different locations.
-During landing, the sensor passed over a grassy area near a water surface, which resulted in a localized increases in measured relative humidity.
+During landing, the sensor passed over a grassy area near a water surface, which resulted in a localized increase in measured relative humidity.
 These variations highlight the sensitivity of the TF-G250 system to microclimatic effects within the ABL.

 ## Operational Flight Procedure